chrismytton/chrismytton.github.io/_posts/2012-12-09-removing-code.markdown

 from afar, from a technical standpoint and broken down into the pieces that form the solution.

-By extracting parts of your application into reusable components

-The side benefit of seeing these reusable components and extracting them is that it forces you to re-approach the API you designed, in the process of extracting it into something reusable it's often easier to see where you've made some parts of the interface specific to the application.
+By decomposing your application into smaller reusable components, you have the potential to combine them in new and interesting ways, and potentially open source them so anyone can use it and contribute back to the project.

 ![](http://img.hecticjeff.net/Screen_Shot_2012-12-09_at_15.23.38-20121209-152357.jpg)